-For the German survey, a multi-stage household sample based on official area units (federal states, Nielsen areas, administrative regions, districts) and on a community size index provided by German market research bureau BIK (10-point scale) was used.
-The telephone numbers were randomly drawn for each municipality, and the person surveyed from a household was chosen by means of the Kish grid on the basis of a random number generator.
-The survey was conducted between 14 and 31 May 2009.
-In Spain, the sample was drawn in a similar manner to that in Germany (clusters according to regional levels, 'random digit dialling' method).
-The random sampling of target persons within the household was chosen with the 'last birthday' question.
-Data were collected between 25 May and 3 June 2009.
-In Poland, a multi-stage sampling procedure was used based on first stage sampling units ('census clusters' in cities, and 'enumeration districts' in rural areas that are comprised of at least five buildings).
+For the German survey a multi-stage household sample based on official area units (federal states, Nielsen areas, administrative regions, districts) and on BIK-indicators (10 point scale) was used.
+The telephone numbers were randomly drawn for each municipality, and the surveyed person from a household was chosen by means of the Kish grid on the basis of a random number generator.
+The survey was conducted between May 14th and May 31st, 2009.
+In Spain, the sample was drawn in a similar manner to that in Germany (clusters according to regional levels, "Random Digit Dialing" method).
+The random sampling of target persons within the household was chosen with the "Last Birthday" question.
+Data was collected between May 25th and June 3rd, 2009.
+In Poland, a multistage- sampling procedure was used based on first stage sampling units ("census clusters" in cities, and "enumeration districts" in rural areas that are comprised of at least five buildings).
 Country-wide samples were drawn on the basis of the latest available official statistical districts.
-The sample points were chosen
+The sample points were chosen according to the 16 regions (NUTS2) and local size.
+For a sample of 1,000 interviews about 200 sample points were drawn.
+Based on the starting address, in rural areas every third and in urban areas every fifth address was contacted.
+The target person was selected by Kish grid method.
+The survey was conducted between May 20th and June 3rd, 2009.